Helping millions of people navigate the world of technology.

 Step 3: Select Data usage.

-The malicious spyware apps collect data from your phone and relay them to the hackers.
+Malicious spyware apps collect data from your phone and relay it to hackers.
 This process requires a decent amount of data.
 Thus, tracking your data usage may help detect phone tapping.

-Spyware directly affects the performance of your phone.
-So, you will notice constant hiccups and lags even if not many apps are running in the background.
-The phone will start to get unusually hot even with less demanding tasks.
+Spyware directly affects your phone’s performance.
+Even if a few apps are running in the background, you will notice constant hiccups and lags.
+The phone will also start to get unusually hot even with less demanding tasks.

-You may also come across delays in bootups and shutdowns.
-This may result from phone-tapping software attempting to remain active even when turning off your device.
+You may also encounter delays in bootups and shutdowns.
+This may result from phone-tapping software attempting to remain active even when your device is turned off.

 To tackle this, you can check which apps are drawing maximum power to determine if a malicious app is creating these issues.